OmerUygurOzer/IxonosTest/README.md

  * For the usage, refer to the provided .pdf file.
 The exact UI flow has been implemented.

+ * Refer to IxonosChallengeTaskingDoc.pdf for detailed explanation of the whole project

  * Written in Android Studio, so all build files are in gradle and are uploaded here.
  * For Google analytics dashboard access , you can click on the link that has been sent to you.